Skip to main content

 What it does:

-Each browser context is a fresh, isolated session equivalent to a private window — separate cookies, localStorage, indexedDB, and authentication state.
-Multiple contexts run concurrently within a single browser instance for efficiency.
+Each browser context is an isolated session with separate cookies, localStorage, indexedDB, and authentication state.
+Multiple contexts can run concurrently within a browser instance for efficient multi-user and authenticated workflow testing.

 Use case:

-A real-time collaboration test spins up two contexts (user A and user B), logs each into different accounts, and verifies that edits made by user A appear instantly for user B — all in one test without separate browser processes.
+A collaboration test creates two contexts for two accounts and verifies that edits made by one user appear for the other without launching separate browser processes.

 Network Interception